crate/cratedb-guide/docs/integrate/kafka/kafka-connect.md

 (kafka-connect)=
-# Data Ingestion Pipeline with Kafka and CrateDB
+# Using Confluent Kafka Connect

 This guide describes a dockerized procedure for integrating CrateDB with Kafka Connect.
 By following these steps, you will set up a pipeline to ingest data